Civil Service & Public Sector

 Rachel is a coach on the general SPS Coaching Programme for Secretary Generals, Assistant Secretaries, Directors and Chief Executives of non-commercial State Bodies.
 She is an experienced coach on the SPS Executive Leadership Development Programmes working with Assistant Secretaries, Directors and Principal Officers.
 She is also a coach on multiple in-house coaching programmes run directly by Government Departments and State Bodies.

-In working with clients in the civil service, Rachel is able to draw on a considerable breadth of experience working in Departments such as Planning & Local Government; Business, Enterprise & Innovation; Children & Youth Affairs; Communications, Climate Action and Environment; Culture, Heritage & the Gaeltacht, Defence; Education & Skills; Employment Affairs & Social Protection; Transport Tourism & Sport; Taoiseach and the Houses of the Oireachtas.
+In working with clients in the civil service, Rachel is able to draw on a considerable breadth of experience working in Departments such as Housing, Local Government and Heritage; Enterprise Trade & Employment; Children, Equality, Disability, Integration and Youth; Environment, Climate and Communication; Tourism, Culture, Arts, Gaeltacht Sports and Media; Defence; Education; Social Protection; Transport; Taoiseach and the Houses of the Oireachtas.

 Other organisations where individuals choose to work with Rachel to achieve their coaching objectives include a number of Local Authorities, Universities and Hospitals; Commercial State Bodies such as Enterprise Ireland and Fáilte Ireland; Non-Commercial State bodies such The HEA, Inland Fisheries Ireland, the CSO a number of State Regulators and bodies responsible for the legal infrastructure and protection of the state.